bismuthfoundation/Hack-with-BIS/01-Concepts/Transaction.md

 > This will raise the fees, and be stored forever in the chain.

 Prepending the message by "msg=" will mark the transaction as a message for client apps.
+Without "msg=", the transaction will be shown as a normal tx, but the message is still visible in openfield

 A BIS message is such a transaction with a 0 BIS amount.
-You can do both BIS transfer + message in a single Transaction.
+You can do both, BIS transfer + message in a single Transaction.

 ### Coinbase transaction